ptakunju/Machine-Learning-Technique-for-Characterizing-Case-Hardening-Profiles-of-Industrial-Component/README.md

 | B. Accept      | 30                  | 20             | 19                               | 95%      |
 | B. Reject      | 30                  | 21             | 20                               | 95.23%   |
 | Reject         | 23                  | 16             | 15                               | 93.75%   |

+The system correctly classified the Accept parts, and presented a 5%, 4.77% and 6.25% error for the Baseline Accept, Baseline Reject and Reject parts, respectively.

 A novel nonlinear eddy current inspection technique has been developed for characterizing the case depth profile of a component, making it suitable for both general applications and scenarios where the case-hardened region is not easily accessible.
 Its application to automotive bearing assemblies with complex geometries has demonstrated an impressive accuracy of approximately 95.7% in identifying acceptable assemblies.
 This technique shows great promise in effectively characterizing the case profile of induction-hardened parts, making it a valuable tool for quality assessment in industrial settings.